 The Southwest Florida Regional Planning Council (SWFRPC or "Council") was created by an interlocal agreement between Charlotte, Collier, Glades, Hendry, Lee and Sarasota Counties in 1973.
-In accordance with Florida Statutes, the agency is directed by a Council (currently 36 members) composed of 25 county commissioners and municipal elected officials, 7 gubernatorial appointees from all counties within the region, and five ex-officio (non-voting) gubernatorial appointees representing the Florida Department of Transportation, the Florida Department of Environmental Protection, and water management districts.
+In accordance with Florida Statutes, the agency is directed by a 36 member Council, composed of 25 county commissioners and municipal elected officials, 7 gubernatorial appointees from all counties within the region, and four ex-officio (non-voting) gubernatorial appointees representing the Florida Department of Transportation, the Florida Department of Environmental Protection, and water management districts.

 The SWFRPC is designated Regional District 9 and acts as a regional information clearinghouse, conducts research to develop and maintain area wide goals, objectives, and policies, and assists in implementing a number of local, state, and federal programs.
 The Council serves as an advocate for the Region with State and Federal agencies, including the Legislature and Congress.
 View the Southwest Florida Regional Planning Council's rules (Division: 29I) on the Florida Administrative Code website.